anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 Whether this is restricted to Classic DNS (Do53) or also includes using DoT/DoH is a local decision, but a locally provided DoT server SHOULD be used, as recommended by {{I-D.reddy-dprive-bootstrap-dns-server}} and {{I-D.peterson-doh-dhcp}}.

-The ADD WG is currently only focusing on insecure discovery mechanisms like DHCP/RA {{?I-D.btw-add-home}} and DNS based discovery mechanisms ({{I-D.pauly-add-deer}}).
-Secure discovery of network provided DoH/DoT resolver is possible using the mechanisms discussed in {{I-D.reddy-add-enterprise}} section-4.
+The ADD WG is currently only focusing on insecure discovery mechanisms like DHCP/RA {{?I-D.btw-add-home}} and DNS based discovery mechanisms ({?{I-D.pauly-add-deer}}).
+Secure discovery of network provided DoH/DoT resolver is possible using the mechanisms discussed in {{?I-D.reddy-add-enterprise}} section-4.

 Use of public QuadX resolver instead of the provided DNS resolver, whether Do53, DoT or DoH is discouraged.
 Should the network provide such a resolver for use, then there is no reason not to use it, as the network operator has clearly thought about this.